Marijuana Edibles: Dosage, Effects, Gummies, & Everything You Need to Know

 First things first, you are going to want to make sure that you don’t have anything important to do for a while.
 Edibles take a little while to kick in but once they do, they last for a good length of time.

 Many people will try to eat edibles on an empty stomach so that the effects will be felt faster and more significantly.
+With only one type of food to process, the high should be more intense.
 While this effect may indeed be realized, in general, edibles on an empty stomach are not always a good idea.

 Edibles High & Side Effects